James, Lingard & the Man Utd outcasts who could be key to late-window signings | Goal.com

 The third player to make it onto the pitch against Brighton who could yet be moved on was Jesse Lingard, who had impressed against Luton Town in the previous round but was relegated to the bench against the Seagulls.

-The England midfielder was introduced late on, and while all parties remain hopeful that he can rediscover his best form and become a mainstay for his boyhood club once more, there is a realisation that, at 27, Lingard needs to be playing far more regularly than he is right now.
+The England midfielder was introduced late on, and while both the player and the club remain hopeful that he can rediscover his best form and become a mainstay for his boyhood club once more, there is a realisation among all concerned that, at 27, Lingard needs to be playing far more regularly than he is right now.

-As yet there are no clear options for Lingard in regards of interested parties, but there is still time for that to change with five days of the window to go.
+As it stands, there are no obvious options for Lingard in terms of a transfer, but there is still time for that to change, with five days of the window to go.

-While James and Lingard could conceivably still play roles as substitutes if required over the course of the campaign should they remain with United, the same cannot be said for a number of players who did not even make the trip to Brighton.
+While James and Lingard could conceivably still play key roles as impact subs over the course of the campaign, the same cannot be said for a number of players who did not even make the trip to Brighton.

-Centre-back is one position where Solskjaer is not short of options, but there is a clear gap between those he trusts and those he would rather see gone in a bid to raise funds.
+Centre-back is one position where Solskjaer is not short of options, but there is a clear gap between those he trusts and those he would rather see sold.

-Harry Maguire, Victor Lindelof and Eric Bailly are the Norwegian's three senior options right now while academy graduates Axel Tuanzebe and Teden Mengi currently provide back-up to their more senior team-mates.
+Harry Maguire, Victor Lindelof and Eric Bailly are the Norwegian's three senior options right now, while academy graduates Axel Tuanzebe and Teden Mengi currently provide back-up.

-That leaves three players, all of whom are internationals, that Solskjaer sees no future for at United.
+That leaves three players – all of whom are internationals – with no future at United.

 The same can be said for both Phil Jones and Marcos Rojo, the latter of whom has at least entered the final year of his contract at Old Trafford.

-Jones, however, remains tied to the club until the summer of 2023, and given his high wages is proving increasingly difficult to shift.
+Jones, however, remains tied to the club until the summer of 2023, and given his high wages, he is proving difficult to shift.

-Even if the club are able to move on their unwanted trio of central defenders, Goal has learned that signing a new centre-back is now no longer a priority and will instead be looked into next summer.
+Even if the club is to move on this unwanted trio of central defenders, Goal has learned that signing a new centre-back is no longer a priority and will instead be looked into next summer.

 Behind the defence, United also have more senior goalkeepers than they need following Dean Henderson's return from his loan spell at Sheffield United.

-As such, the Argentina international is open to a move away while there are a number of clubs who have shown an interest in signing, though nothing is yet close with time ticking down towards the deadline.
+As such, the Argentina international is open to a move away and there are a number of clubs who have shown an interest in signing him, though a transfer is not yet close.

-One player who United have been successful in moving on is Andreas Pereira, who should complete a season-long loan move to Lazio in the coming hours.
+United have, at least, succeeded in moving on one player, with Andreas Pereira set to complete a season-long loan move to Lazio in the coming hours.

-It is understood that the Serie A outfit will pay the midfielder's wages in full and have the option to make the move permanent in the summer, both of which are music to United's ears.
+It is understood that the Serie A outfit will pay the midfielder's wages in full and have the option to make the move permanent in the summer – two hugely positive developments for the club.

-That is just one player, though, and United know they need to move on far more of their fringe players in their frantic bid to raise funds for one final push in the market.
+However, United know that they need to move on far more of their fringe players in their frantic bid to raise funds for one final push in the market.